FF-Q904 - Polisher Vevor - Free user manual and instructions

 - Do not use alcohol, gasoline, etc. as coolant.

-- Keep bystanders a safe distance away from work area.
-Anyone enter the work area must wear personal protective equipment.
-Fragments of work piece or of a broken accessory may fly away and cause injury beyond immediate area of operation.
+- Keep bystanders a safe distance away from the work area.
+Anyone entering the work area must wear personal protective equipment.
+Fragments of the work piece or of a broken accessory may fly away and cause injury beyond the immediate area of operation.

 - DO NOT CLEAN IT WITH ANY ABRASIVE MATERIAL.